 Tree pruning consists of removing any dead or diseased branches.
 Part of pruning is also eliminating the branches that are taking nutrients from the rest of the plant and holding it back from growing to its full potential.
 In this case, the vertical-growing branches inhibit good air circulation.
 Ideally, you want to prune cherry trees in the growing season.

-- Where to plant a cherry tree
+Keeping a cherry tree small